 Fixed interest and alternatives

-The fixed interest and alternatives asset classes have traditionally been used defensively to protect the portfolio when the markets are falling (as we are currently experiencing).
+The fixed interest and alternatives asset classes have traditionally been used defensively to protect the portfolio when the markets are falling.
 But, again, within these asset classes, there is wide variation.
 For example, in fixed interest, if you are holding a long-dated government bond it will make money when markets fall, but if you buy an emerging market high yield bond, this is correlated to equity markets and will fall.
 Both, however, are classed as fixed interest assets which may lead investors to think they will offer portfolio protection in a downturn but that’s not the case.
 Alternative assets are similar with some being positively correlated to equity and some being diversifiers.

 Without getting under the bonnet and taking a detailed look at exactly how your portfolio is structured it is impossible to get a true measure of just how diversified it is, and the degree to which your investments will offer protection and limit your exposure to risk.